thassiov/framed-commands/README.md

 ## What is does

-From a json file, it creates a menu where you can execute commands.
+From a config file, it creates a menu where you can execute commands.
 A small description of the command is also shown, if provided.

 <details><summary>Why (the motivation behind it)</summary>